Getting Your Financial Ducks In A Row Rotating Header Image

 Bear in mind that the spousal distribution rights from the QRP also apply to death benefits from the plan, in addition to lifetime benefits.

 One other thing to keep in mind is that your own state’s law may provide rights to your IRA to your spouse anyhow.
-If that is the case, the rollover to the IRA would not have the effect you expected.
+If that is the case, the rollover to the IRA may not have the effect you expected.

 Get involved!